Some structure theorems for algebraic groups: Proof of Theorem

-\begin{proof} The existence and connectedness of $N$ are obtained as in the proof of Proposition \ref{prop:alba}.
-To show that $N$ is affine, it suffices to find an affine normal subgroup $H \trianglelefteq G$ such that $G/H$ is proper.
-Also, we may reduce to the case where $G$ is smooth by using Proposition \ref{prop:frob} if $\car(k) > 0$.
-Then we may take for $H$ the kernel of the Albanese homomorphism of $G^0$. \end{proof}
+We now claim that there exists a connected affine normal subgroup $H \trianglelefteq G$ such that $G/H$ is proper.
+For this, we may reduce to the case where $G$ is smooth by using Proposition \ref{prop:frob} if $\car(k) > 0$.
+Then we may take for $H$ the kernel of the Albanese homomorphism of $G^0$ (Theorem \ref{thm:cheva}); this proves the claim.

+Given $H$ as in that claim, $N$ is a normal subgroup scheme of $H$, and hence is affine.
+Moreover, $H/N$ is affine, connected, and proper since $G/N$ is proper.
+Thus, $H/N$ is infinitesimal; it follows that $N$ is connected. \end{proof}

 \textit{Notes and references}.

 Theorem \ref{thm:weil} is called \textit{Weil's extension theorem}.
 The proof presented here is taken from that of \cite[Cor.~1.44]{De}.

 Many results of this section are due to Rosenlicht.
 More specifically, Lemma \ref{lem:finite} is a version of \cite[Thm.~14]{Ro1}, and Theorem \ref{thm:qc}, of \cite[Cor.~, p.~434]{Ro1}; Lemma \ref{lem:exi} is \cite[Lem.~1, p.~437]{Ro1}.